IgniteUI/help-topics/topics/07_What's-New/02_Whats_New_In_2017_Volume2.md

 [mergeOn](%%jQueryApiUrl%%/ui.iggridcellmerging#options:mergeOn) | Defines when merging should be applied. | "sorting" [mergeStrategy](%%jQueryApiUrl%%/ui.iggridcellmerging#options:mergeStrategy) | Defines the rules merging is based on. | "duplicate"
 [columnSettings](%%jQueryApiUrl%%/ui.iggridcellmerging#options:columnSettings) | A list of column settings that specifies hiding options on a per column basis. | [ ]

+#### Related Topics
+- [Cell Merging Overview (igGrid)](igGrid-CellMerging-Overview.html): This topic explains the `igGrid` control’s Cells Merging feature and its functionality.
+It contains code examples demonstrating how to enable and configure cell merging in the `igGrid`.